souvikmajumder26/Coursera-DeepLearning-AI-TensorFlow-Developer-Professional-Certificate/Course-3-Natural-Language-Processing-in-TensorFlow/README.md

 >
 > Now, only training and testing the model to predict the label for a particular text, based on what subwords are present in the text doesn't really work well because only the presence of "Ten" might be confused with a completely different word, the presence of "sor" won't indicate anything because it is meaningless.
 >
-> <b>These subwords will work well, only if we can track the sequence of the subwords to form meaningful words like "Ten-sor-Flow", and for that sequence tracking - we need Recurrent Neural Network (RNN) which we'll be using in future (not in this code).</b>
+> <b><i>These subwords will work well, only if we can track the sequence of the subwords to form meaningful words like "Ten-sor-Flow", and for that sequence tracking - we need Recurrent Neural Network (RNN) which we'll be using in future (not in this code).</i></b>

 ### File: c3_week2_optional_assignment_bbc_news_archive*.ipynb ---
 This is the exact COURSERA version of code.